Honorary Duke Kahanamoku "1994 Surf Pioneer"

-Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku was born on August 24, 1890 in Honolulu Hawaii.
-The Duke had five brothers and three sisters, including Samuel Kahanamoku.
+Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku was born on August 24, 1890 in Honolulu, Hawaii.
+Known as the father of modern day surfing, Kahanamoku had five brothers and three sisters, including bronze-medal Olympic swimmer Samuel Kahanamoku.

 Kahanamoku spent his youth as a bronzed beach boy at Waikiki Beach where he developed his surfing and swimming athleticism.
-He is singularly credited with popularizing surfing world wide during the 1920’s.
-Springboarding off his 1912 and 1920 Olympic swimming fame, this record breaking champion brought his 10’ redwood plank with him in his many travels and drew large crowds to his “performances”.
+He is soley credited with popularizing surfing across the globe during the 1920s.
+Springboarding off his 1912 and 1920 Olympic swimming fame, the record-breaking champion brought his 10-foot redwood plank with him in his many travels and drew large crowds to his surfing “performances.”

-First to challenge the North Shore’s gigantic waves with style and ease, the Duke became an inspiration to young and old who then wanted to take up surfing.
-Loved by all, his many credits include starting the first surf club (Oahu 1907), voted Sheriff of Honolulu 13 times, made Official Greeter for Hawaii and establishing the first world wide surfing contest (The Duke Kahanamoku Invitational).
-When he died on January 22, 1968, at the age of 77 from of a massive heart attack, his funeral was the biggest Hawaii had ever seen.
+First to challenge the North Shore’s gigantic waves with style and ease, Kahanamoku became an inspiration to aspiring surfers both young and old.
+Loved by all, his many accolades include founding the first surf club (Oahu, 1907), being voted Sheriff of Honolulu 13 times, being named the Official Greeter for Hawaii and he also established the first international surfing contest — The Duke Kahanamoku Invitational.
+When he died on January 22, 1968, at the age of 77 from of a heart attack, his funeral was the biggest Hawaii had ever seen.

-Thanks to the efforts of dedicated individuals from the Huntington Beach International Surf Museum, the commemorative U.S. postage stamp became a reality after a letter campaign and lobbying were met with success.
-On August 24, 2002, the 112th anniversary of Kahanamoku's birth, the U.S. Postal Service issued a first-class commemorative stamp with Duke's picture on it.
-The First Day Ceremony was held at the Hilton Hawaiian Village in Waikiki and was attended by thousands.
-At this ceremony, attendees could attach the Duke stamp to an envelope and get it canceled with a First Day of Issue postmark.
-These First Day Covers are very collectible.
+Thanks to the efforts of dedicated individuals from the Huntington Beach International Surf Museum, Kahanamoku’s commemorative U.S. postage stamp became a reality after a letter campaign and lobbying were met with success.
+On August 24, 2002, the 112th anniversary of Kahanamoku's birth, the U.S. Postal Service issued a first-class commemorative stamp with The Duke’s picture on it.